SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > ⭐️ **Supernatural Insight**
 >
-> The warrior ignores concealment if it's granted by a supernatural effect
+> The warrior ignores concealment if it's granted by a supernatural effect.

 ###### Level 4 Retainer Advancement Ability